yushiangfu/study-notes/b0-process.md

 ## <a name="scheduler-and-run-queue"></a> Scheduler and Run Queue

-Before we start introducing the scheduler, let's clarify the below terms.
-- Process: refers to userspace utilities or applications, and it consists of at least one thread.
-- Thread: the fundamental execution unit within the process.
-- Kthread: kernel thread, and there's no process concept in kernel space.
+Each CPU has its own run queue that contains all the ready-to-run tasks and scheduler is responsible to picking up the next candidate for running.
+Please note the scheduler itself is not a process or thread but a mechanism composed by two main actions:

+- RESCHED flag labeling
+- context switch

+- if it uses up the assigned time slice
+- if another more important task pops up
+- if it's required to sleep for a while
+- if lock is aquire somewhere else
+- if data reading isn't complete yet
+- if its priority is lowered

 Kernel refers to each thread or kthread as a task, and the process is just a collection of them or formally called 'thread group.'
 Multiple tasks can physically run simultaneously to boost performance and throughput with that many processor cores.
 The scheduler has a few scheduling classes to satisfy all kinds of task entities, and each entity runs with a priority.
-Please note the scheduler itself is not a process or thread but a mechanism with its implementation spread across the kernel flow.

 <p align="center"><img src="images/process/scheduler-and-run-queue.png" /></p>